murilodevv/brasilapi/README.md

 # BrasilAPI

-An application that consumes an API that collects CEP and CNPJ data.
+An application that consumes an API that collects CEP and CNPJ data. <br>
 The information was taken from the API available on the *brasilapi.com.br* website.

 Install the libraries: